1. Mission and scope

 We actively recruit writers and editors from a range of geographies, sectoral backgrounds, and career stages.
 Coverage is strongest when the people producing it come from different vantage points — a US-rates story benefits from a writer who has lived through a different rate cycle, a China property piece benefits from on-the-ground perspective.

-We welcome corrections, source tips, and substantive criticism.
-Reach the editorial team at [email protected] for newsroom matters, or at [email protected] for confidential sourcing.
+We welcome corrections, source tips, confidential sourcing and substantive criticism.
+Reach the editorial team at [email protected].
 We acknowledge every correction request within one business day and respond with a decision within three.
 Communications expecting anonymity are handled accordingly.

 We welcome indexing and citation by major search engines (Google, Bing, Baidu, Yahoo, Apple) and by named AI surfaces with public crawler identification (Anthropic's ClaudeBot, OpenAI's GPTBot and OAI-SearchBot, Google's Google-Extended, xAI's Grok).
 Our robots.txt reflects this welcome list; all other automated crawlers are not authorised.
 When citing FinNotes content, please preserve byline attribution and link to the canonical URL.